chee-zaram/wigit-webapp/README.md

 Super Admins can:

-- Get all users information
+- Get all user information
 - See all admins
 - See all customers
 - Update previleges for a user account